erithwik/Goals-App/README.md

 SocialGoals

-A platform that allows users to create and share their goals with friends for accountability and exchange tips with others.
+A platform that allows users to create and share their goals with friends for accountability.